Hindu law of succession

 Hindu Succession Act: Property Rights of Women in India

-(1) This Act may be called the Hindu Succession Act, 1956. -The Supreme Court held that section 15 subsection 2 of the Hindu succession act is an exception to section 15 sub section 1, observing that the law is silent on a Hindu female's self-acquired property.
+The Indian Succession Act is applicable to Christians. -The Supreme Court held that section 15 subsection 2 of the Hindu succession act is an exception to section 15 sub section 1, observing that the law is silent on a Hindu female's self-acquired property.

 Hindu Succession Act 2005: What Are Property Rights Of Daughter In HUF